opt-nc/geol/README.md

 # ❔ About

-`eol` is a Go based alternative to the famous [`hugovk/norwegianblue`](https://github.com/hugovk/norwegianblue) python based `cli`.
+`geol` is a Go based alternative to the famous [`hugovk/norwegianblue`](https://github.com/hugovk/norwegianblue) python based `cli`.

 Its ambitions are to :

-1. Deliver a at least UX` as good as `hugovk/norwegianblue` aka. `eol` does,
+1. Deliver a at least UX as good as `hugovk/norwegianblue` aka. `geol` does,
 2. First class terminal based UX
 3. Make delivery easier and safer
 4. Enhance with new custom awaited features
-5. Create innoative ways to manager EOLs for more security, for all
+5. Create innovative ways to manager EOLs for more security, for all

 # 📑 Resources